alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 s1.
 Get named applicants an [enhanced DBS check](#dbs). s2.
 [Register with the Controlled Drugs Licensing System](#domestic-licence-registration).
 You also need to apply a licence for category 1 chemicals. s3.
 Get a [declaration from the end-user](#end-user).
 This isn’t required for category 2B chemicals. s4.
-[Apply for an export licence](#apply-export-licence), if you’re exporting outside the EU.
-For category 2 or 3 chemicals, you only need a licence to export to certain countries. s5.
+[Apply for an export licence](#apply-export-licence), if you’re exporting outside the EU. s5.
 [Fill in an annual return](#annual-returns-precursors) by 31 January.

 If you export category 3 chemicals in [small amounts](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/523889/5_-_Precursor_Wallchart_-_Domestic-_May_2016.pdf) (PDF, 17kb)  outside the EU to [certain countries](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/523144/4_-_Precursor_Chemical_import_and_export_wallchart__v02-2016_.pdf) (PDF, 69kb), you only need an export licence.
 Don’t complete the other steps.